 Centerpoint Power Outages

-In the event of a Houston power outage, call Centerpoint Energy’s power outage number at 800-332-7143.
-You can also view the Centerpoint Outage Tracker Map which provides a local map and the status of electric outages at the street level.
-To check the impact of an electric outage on your energy usage, view your usage data at Smart Meter Texas.
+For Houston power outages, call Centerpoint Energy’s power outage number at 800-332-7143.
+Also, the Centerpoint Outage Tracker Map provides a local map and the status of electric outages at the street level.
+To check the impact of an electric outage on your energy usage, view your usage data using your address and ESID at Smart Meter Texas.

 Check our power outage phone guide for energy provider numbers.
 Below are the best immediate resources for you to determine the status of Centerpoint outages and weather conditions in your area.